dankatri/dankatri.github.io/food-in-brum.md

 - [__Baked In Brick__](https://bakedinbrick.co.uk/) - also wood fired pizza, but in Digbeth.
 - [__Dough @ Digbrew__](https://digbrewco.com/dough/) - As well as excellent beer Digbrew has some of the nicest pizza in Brum.
 Also they have bottomless pizza on a Thursday for £10 which is a steal.

+### Coffee

+#### City Centre
+- Faculty Coffe - really small cafe a stones throw away from Grand Central.
+In my opinion the best cup of coffee in Brum.
+- Yorks - also very close to Grand Central, and as well as doing banging food, they do brilliant coffee.
+- The Coffee Bar - another small place that does banging coffee, the guest beans are normally worth a try.
+- Ngopi - Indonesian coffee shop.
+They roast everything in house.
+The standard coffee is good but they so specialty coffee that is well worth giving a chance.
+Try the Es Kopi Susu, it's a sweet iced coffee withcondensed milk.
+Not something you'll get anywhere else in Brum (as far as I know)
+- Quarter Horse Coffee - it's a little out of the way but it's worth the walk.
+They roast their own coffee and even sell bags of beans to take away.

+#### South Brum
+- Pause - my go to shop.
+Best coffee, banging cakes and bakes.
+- Flock - located in the back of Grace + James.
+Consistently very good coffee.
+- CanEat - as well as good brunch food they do a good coffee.

 ## Drink
-- Digbrew - Smallish brewery that open up and do a taproom Friday and Saturday, in my opinion some of the best beer coming out of Birmingham at the moment.
-They also serve great pizza.
+- The Wellington - an old man ale pub in the middle of town.
+I love it here.
+- Passing Fancies - recently named 3rd best cocktail bar in the UK.
+Great vibes and delicious drinks
+- Lucky7 - Eastern inspired cocktails from a genuine cocktail genius.
+Some of the best most unique cocktails you'll find.
 - 40 St Pauls - Voted best gin bar in the world.
 Crazy selection of gin, and they really know thier shit.
 Expensive but worth it.
 Best to book.
 - Glasshouse Tap - Out on an industrial estate in Stirchley, bit of a weird one to get to but the beer is worth the trip!
 Much nicer than the average tap room.
 - Attic Brew Co. - Out in Stirchley as well, great beer and normally a really good vibe at the weekend.
 - The Victoria - good cocktails and right by the train station, have DJs and dancing until 2am at the weekends
 - Brewdog - same as any other BrewDog bar.
 You can expect some nice craft, with the kind of crowd where someone is always asking "whats the closest thing to Carling"
-- Bourne and Co - cocktails, nice place.
-- Island bar - cocktails and dancing
 - Night Owl - late bar open until 4ish I think, drinks and dancing, crowd is a bit older, pretty much everyone is 25+ really good vibe, normally disco/soul kinda stuff - one of my favs
 - The Button Factory - nice bar in the jewellery quarter.
 A little bit bougie.
 - Ana Rocha - quirky place, it's an antiques shop that opens up as a bar
 - Old Joint Stock - really nice old style pub
 - Tilt - some of the most niche craft beer in Brum, along with having a fair few pinball machines
-- Jekyll & Hyde - cocktails and loads of gin

 ### Gone but not forgotten

 - Nocturnal Animals - Cool 80s vibe.
 Good cocktails.
 Quite expensive.
 - 18/81 - my favourite cocktail bar in Birmingham.
 Unique and amazing cocktails.

-### Coffee

-- Faculty Coffe - really small cafe a stones throw away from Grand Central.
-In my opinion the best cup of coffee in Brum.
-- Yorks - also very close to Grand Central, and as well as doing banging food, they do brilliant coffee.
-- Ngopi - Indonesian coffee shop.
-They roast everything in house.
-The standard coffee is good but they so specialty coffee that is well worth giving a chance.
-Try the Es Kopi Susu, it's a sweet iced coffee withcondensed milk.
-Not something you'll get anywhere else in Brum (as far as I know)
-- Quarter Horse Coffee - it's a little out of the way but it's worth the walk.
-They roast their own coffee and even sell bags of beans to take away.
+- Digbrew - Smallish brewery that open up and do a taproom Friday and Saturday, in my opinion some of the best beer coming out of Birmingham at the moment.
+They also serve great pizza.
+- Island bar - cocktails and dancing